ovh/docs/pages/public_cloud/ai_machine_learning/notebook_guide_troubleshooting/guide.fr-fr.md

 - **Your notebook is up and running:** To connect to your notebook, it must be in `RUNNING` or in `IN SERVICE` status (green color in the OVHcloud Control Panel).
 If your notebook is starting up, wait a few moments until your data synchronizes and you will be able to connect.
 Starting time may vary due to some parameters.
 The more data you synchronize, the more time it will take.

 - **You have an authorized user or an authorized token:** To be able to connect to your notebook, you must have created a user or token.
 To create a new user, log into the OVHcloud Control Panel and open your Public Cloud project.
-Click on `Users & Roles` in the left menu under `Project Management`.
-In the roles assignment, don't forget to select `Administrator` and/or `AI Training Operator` for your user.
+In the left menu, click on `AI Dashboard`, in the `AI & Machine Learning` section.
+This will allow you to manage and create AI users.
+To simply access AI solutions, use the `AI Platform - Read Only` role.
+For more advanced use, including management, select the `AI Platform - Operator` role.
 To follow all the steps in detail, please refer to this [documentation](/pages/public_cloud/ai_machine_learning/gi_01_manage_users).

 As an alternative, you can generate an authorized token directly via our [CLI](/pages/public_cloud/ai_machine_learning/cli_13_howto_app_token_cli).